ashokpendela/weather-app-kotlin/README.md

 - Gradle build tool (version 8.2)
 - An internet connection to fetch project dependencies

-## Getting Started
-- Provide instructions on how to get started with your project.

-## Usage
-- Explain how to use your project, provide code examples, and include screenshots if relevant.

 ## Build
 To build the project, use Gradle:
 ```sh